Board of Advisors

 Scientific, Engineering, and Technical Advisor, DARPA Microsystems Technology Office / Former Professor and Entrepreneur

-Over the last 25 years Dr. McIlrath’s research interests have spanned many fields, including computer vision, image sensor design, 3D integrated circuits, Electronic Design Automation, artificial intelligence and machine learning, and for the last 15 years, Hardware Security.
+Over the last 25 years Dr. Lisa McIlrath’s research interests have spanned many fields, including computer vision, image sensor design, 3D integrated circuits, Electronic Design Automation, artificial intelligence and machine learning, and for the last 15 years, Hardware Security.
 This varied background has allowed her to bridge disciplines in Computer Science and Hardware Engineering and investigate problems that require an understanding of both.

-Dr. McIlrath was the President & CEO of R3Logic, Inc., a small company that she founded in 2000 and successfully ran for 14 years.
+Dr. McIlrath was the President & CEO of R3Logic Inc., a small company that she founded in 2000 and successfully ran for 14 years.
 The early mission of R3Logic was to develop architectures, process technologies, and design tools for 3D-integrated microelectronics.
 As part of this effort, the company created an extensive set of EDA tools with a novel technology database able to incorporate multiple process design kits for heterogeneous processes.
 The first DARPA TRUST program in 2007 marked R3Logic’s entry into Trusted and Assured Microelectronics.
 As part of the TRUST, and follow-on IRIS, programs, the company developed several tools for reverse engineering and functional behavior extraction from integrated circuit design files.
 Following the licensing of R3Logic’s core technology, Dr. McIlrath held senior technical positions at Raytheon/BBN and Draper Labs before coming to the University of Florida Institute for Cybersecurity (FICS) as a Research Associate Professor in 2019.
 Since late 2020, she has been at DARPA in the Microsystems Technology Office supporting programs on 3D manufacturing, high-energy lasers, and hardware security.